 School Psychology Credential in California Overview

-In the program you’ll learn from professors who’ve been pioneers in online education, and as we move forward in the digital world, your skills in performing virtual psychoeducational assessments will become more valuable than ever before.
-Faculty in the program are made up of working professionals, eager to share their real-world experiences, challenges, and successes in the field, and all committed to social justice, diversity, and giving back to their communities.
+In the school psychology program you’ll learn from professors who’ve been pioneers in online education, and as we move forward in the digital world, your skills as a school psychology in performing virtual psychoeducational assessments will become more valuable than ever before.
+Faculty in the program are made up of working professionals, eager to share their real-world experiences, common issues in the school environment, challenges, and successes in the field, and all committed to social justice, diversity, and giving back to their communities.

 Faculty and Admissions

 Get the information you need to start earning your Single-Subject Teaching Credential, see the latest admission requirements, and get to know our faculty members using the links below.

 Our school psychology program is approved by the California Commission on Teacher Credentialing, one of the highest standards in the country, and the world.

 Faculty are professionals working in the field, with lived experience, and small class sizes ensure you get focused and individualized attention.

 Our strong relationships in the education community provide opportunities for you to network, build relationships, and create prospects as you pursue your school psychologist credential and field experience.